 Have we checked the security of the code?

 In a home environment it is a problem, but in an environment with network access it is a serious problem.
 But of course, there are two scenarios here as well, if we don't own the code it is very difficult for them to let us verify whether the code is secure or not, so I would recommend moving to a SaaS service and thus delegate security and responsibility to the provider, but if we own the code this would be a good start before uploading something to the cloud, checking for possible security bugs, whether in the technology or the code itself is essential to avoid later scares.

-FortiFy y BugScout are two good tools, the first one has a high cost, so if your budget does not allow it, I would recommend the second one.
+FortiFy and BugScout are two good tools, the first one is expensive, so if your budget does not allow it, I would recommend the second one.
 Many people will say that Kuiwan has forgotten me, but I think that the first two are more powerful, but like everything else, it is debatable.

-After knowing that our code is secure we might ask ourselves, how have we deployed the environment?
-It is clear that having a good bastioning of our cloud environmentWhether on a public or private network, this is something we will need to constantly review in the same way that we used to check that our networks were secure.
+After knowing that our code is secure, we might ask ourselves, how have we deployed the environment?
+It is clear that having a good bastioning of our cloud environment, whether in a public or private network, is something we will have to constantly review in the same way that we used to check that our networks were secure.

 Have we automated deployment?

 One thing we should plan for is the automation of the deployment of our services, either to be able to have an elastic environment that grows or shrinks according to the needs of each moment (or is turned off/on because there are hours when the system is not used and now it is pay-per-use, remember that).